hoverkraft-tech/ci-github-common/actions/set-matrix-output/README.md

 <!-- end title -->
 <!-- start description -->

-Set matrix ouput in file to be uploaded as artifacts, because github action does not handle job outputs for matrix
+Set matrix ouput in file to be uploaded as artifacts, because GitHub action does not handle job outputs for matrix

 <!-- end description -->
 <!-- start contents -->